stackforge/fuel-docs/pages/release-notes/v5-1/050-known-issues.rst

 * External network is not configured when changing the ML2 mechanism to Mellanox and Open vSwitch.
-  When installing Centos HA with Neutron with VLAN and changing the ML2 mechanism to Mellanox and Open vSwitch, the external network is not configured after deployment.
+  When installing CentOS HA with Neutron with VLAN and changing the ML2 mechanism to Mellanox and Open vSwitch, the external network is not configured after deployment.
   See `LP1369988 <https://bugs.launchpad.net/bugs/1369988>`_.